 Anyway, to cut a long story short, I currently envisage there being ten to twelve books in the Souls Series.

-Well, I’ve written or co-written almost twenty plain English tax guides, but that’s probably not what you mean.
+Well, I’ve written or co-written over twenty plain English tax guides, but that’s probably not what you mean.
 Over the years, I’ve written hundreds of poems and, more recently, I've written a few short stories.
 You can find some of these by following the links on the Writing Page, including one that's now decided it wants to be the first chapter of a novel instead (Reborn).

 There’s a lot of me in Susan Carpenter.
 We both lost a well-loved, supportive parent at an early age (in my case it was my mother) and we have both been thrust into situations where we worried we were too inexperienced.
 I too have feared the embarrassment of failure standing in front of the giants of my profession whom I respect and admire, and I actually did once say, “I feel like a pub singer following the Rolling Stones.”